 Fat fasts work because fat consumption is very hunger satiating.
 It mimics the effects of a complete fast by keeping blood sugar or insulin levels low.
-When these elements are low, your body is able to pull fat out of storage and use it for energy (5).
+When these elements are low, your body is able to pull the fat out of storage and use it for energy (5).

 The 5:2 Diet